atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 LETTER LXXII
 From the Same to the Same.
-SOON after I dispatched my last letter to you, ''T" had a long conversation with Mr. Wilmot — He pleaded with Such earnestness for his friend, and ' discovered So much sensibility, that I could hardly bear it. — — — I, theresore, desired him not to mention, lord Woburn again, if he had the least regard for ' me, “As I have long taken my final resolution upon the Subject” ” I, “let me entreat you, Sir, to Spare my listening to arguments, which only fill me with concern, on his lordslrip’s account. — I cannot but be concerned, I own, to think oshis having put it entirely out of my power to grant his request. — -- ' Has he not already induced me, by Mr. carey’s Story, to believe, that two people cannot expect to be happily connected, when they have proceeded, on both Sides, to improper Sreedoms ?”
+SOON after I dispatched my last letter to you, ''T" had a long conversation with Mr. Wilmot — He pleaded with Such earnestness for his friend, and ' discovered So much sensibility, that I could hardly bear it. — — — I, theresore, desired him not to mention, lord Woburn again, if he had the least regard for ' me, "As I have long taken my final resolution upon the Subject" " I, "let me entreat you, Sir, to Spare my listening to arguments, which only fill me with concern, on his lordslrip’s account. — I cannot but be concerned, I own, to think oshis having put it entirely out of my power to grant his request. — -- ' Has he not already induced me, by Mr. carey’s Story, to believe, that two people cannot expect to be happily connected, when they have proceeded, on both Sides, to improper Sreedoms ?"
-“You do not State the case Sairly, I apprehend, madam” ” he; “Mr. Carey was rendered" miserable, from the want of discretion in his mis — -- ' tress;; would you make lord Woburn Singular --, ly unhappy, by having Sound So much ?”
+"You do not State the case Sairly, I apprehend, madam" " he; "Mr. Carey was rendered" miserable, from the want of discretion in his mis — -- ' tress;; would you make lord Woburn Singular --, ly unhappy, by having Sound So much ?"
-, “I am Sure, ” Said I, “it will be discreet in me to put an end to this conversation; and So I Slrail leave you to Mils Downton.”
+, "I am Sure, " Said I, "it will be discreet in me to put an end to this conversation; and So I Slrail leave you to Mils Downton."
 I then went upstairs.
-Kitty Soon came to tell me, that Sire had been endeavouring to console Mr. Wilmot for my cruelty, .but that Sire had Spent her time in vain, as he was not not to be comsorted : adding, “he has told me in confidence, that lord Woburn is in a very declining State; and, that he Sirmly believes, nothing but a change in you can Save his lise, ”
+Kitty Soon came to tell me, that Sire had been endeavouring to console Mr. Wilmot for my cruelty, .but that Sire had Spent her time in vain, as he was not not to be comsorted : adding, "he has told me in confidence, that lord Woburn is in a very declining State; and, that he Sirmly believes, nothing but a change in you can Save his lise, "
 I heard all this, but made no answer; imagining that Wilmot had only talked in this Strain to Kitty, to move me to compaslion. — That my lord is concerned at our Separation, I can easily conceive; and I suppose he is not thoroughly recovered from his Sever, which has been, probably, increased by his reproaching reflections. — He may now, perhaps, be ashamed of his imprudent conduit, and Sorry for having acted with Such glaring impropriety; but his.
 Shame and his Sorrow will wear off by degrees, and he will, posiibly, forget all his palt misderneanors. — • 1 Sincerely wisli him well. — I can Say no more
 LETTER LXXIII
 Lord Woburn to Mr, Wilmot.